We recognise the role of each Registered Aboriginal Party in the management, protection and promotion of cultural heritage.

 Indigenous partnerships

-We are committed to partnering with Traditional Owners to deliver the Western Renewables Link project in a way that respects connection to Country and supports lasting outcomes for Traditional Owner communities.
+We are committed to partnering with Traditional Owners to deliver the Western Renewables Link project in a way that respects connection to Country and delivers lasting outcomes for Traditional Owner communities.

-We prioritise employment and procurement through Aboriginal owned businesses to help grow local capacity, support skills development and strengthen economic outcomes across the region.
+We aim to prioritise employment and procurement through Aboriginal owned businesses to help grow local capacity, support skills development and strengthen economic outcomes for Aboriginal people across the region.

 Investing in future generations: AusNet - Federation University scholarships